 Panelists are asked to explore the factors that led to the emergence of Austro-Hungarian successor states, and the issues of transition faced by these newly formed states, as well as to the movements that promoted independence during World War I. Additionally, panelists will discuss how the success or failure of these states related to the larger European political scene in the inter-war period, particularly regarding the merits and failings of democracy in Central and Eastern Europe, as well as the emergence and impact of fascist and communist ideologies.

-• Daniela Bouvier-Valenta – University of Toronto – Title TDB
+Daniela Bouvier-Valenta – University of Toronto, Toronto, Canada

 11:00 – 11:15 Coffee Break

 11:15 – 12:45 Panel Two: The Evolution of the Nation-State in “Wilsonian” Central Europe